-Oregon Administrative Rules (OAR) 589-004-0400 authorizes Central Oregon Community College to ask students to provide their social security numbers.
-The numbers will be used by the college for reporting, research and record keeping.
-The numbers will also be provided by the college to D4A (Data for Analysis), which gathers information about students and programs to meet state and federal reporting requirements.
-It also helps colleges plan, research and develop programs.
+Oregon Administrative Rule 589-004-0400 authorizes Central Oregon Community College to ask students to provide their Social Security numbers.
+The numbers will be used by the college for reporting, research, and record keeping.
+The numbers will also be provided by the College to Data for Analysis (D4A), which gathers information about students and programs to meet state and federal reporting requirements.
+It also helps colleges plan, research, and develop programs.
 This information helps the College to support the progress of students and their success in the workplace and other education programs.

-- State and private universities, colleges and vocational schools, to find out how many community college students go on with their education and to find out whether community college courses are a good basis for further education.
+- State and private universities, colleges, and vocational schools to find out how many community college students continue their education and to find out whether community college courses are a good basis for further education.

 - The Oregon Employment Department, which gathers information, including employment and earnings, to help state and local agencies plan education and training services to help Oregon citizens get the best jobs available.

-- The Oregon Department of Education, to provide reports to local, state and federal governments.
-The information is used to learn about education, training and job market trends for planning, research and program improvement.
+- The Oregon Department of Education to provide reports to local, state, and federal government.
+The information is used to learn about education, training, and job market trends for planning, research, and program improvement.

-- The Oregon Department of Revenue and collection agencies only for purposes of processing debts and only if credit is extended to the student by the College.
+- The Oregon Department of Revenue and collection agencies only for purposes of processing debts and only if the College extends credit to the student.

 State and federal law protects the privacy of student records.
-The social security number will be used only for the purposes listed above.
-However, there may be times when solicitation and disclosure of a student’s social security number is mandated by federal law.
+A Social Security number will be used only for the purposes listed above.
+However, there may be times when solicitation and disclosure of a student’s Social Security number is mandated by law.

 Student Concerns Process

-COCC has a college concerns procedure designed to provide employees, students and community members a way to appeal decisions made within the College.
-Contact Student Life at 541-383-7590 for a copy of the procedure, or view it online at cocc.edu/student-life and clicking on the Student Policies link.
+The College has a student concerns process designed to provide employees, students, and community members a way to appeal college decisions.
+Contact Student Life at 541-383-7590 for a copy of the procedure or see the student concerns page for more information.

 Student Educational Records and Directory Information

-Admissions & Records maintains all official academic records of enrolled students including, but not limited to, transcripts, registration forms, transfer credits and degree evaluations.
+Admissions & Records maintains all official academic records of enrolled students including, but not limited to, transcripts, registration forms, transfer credits, and degree evaluations.
 For record-keeping purposes, the College considers web registration as part of a student’s official record.
-Financial Aid maintains all student aid and scholarship records.
+The Financial Aid office maintains all student aid and scholarship records.

 Those rights are:

 - The right to request the amendment of the student’s education records that the student believes are inaccurate or misleading.
 Students should write the registrar, clearly identify the part of the record they want changed and specify why it is inaccurate or misleading.
-If the College decides not to amend the record as requested by the student, COCC will notify and advise the student of the decision and of his or her right to a hearing regarding the request for amendment.
-The College also will provide additional information regarding the hearing procedures.
+If the College decides not to amend the record as requested by the student, COCC will notify and advise the student of the decision and of the right to a hearing regarding the request for amendment.
+The College will provide additional information regarding hearing procedures.

-- The right to file a complaint with the U.S. Department of Education concerning alleged failures by COCC to comply with the requirements of FERPA.
+- The right to file a complaint with the U.S. Department of Education concerning alleged failures by the College to comply with FERPA requirements.
 The name and address of the office that administers FERPA is Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue SW, Washington, DC 20202-5901.

 Student Rights and Responsibilities

-In order to provide for the maximum safety, convenience and well-being of the total College community, certain standards of behavior have been established at COCC.
+In order to provide for the maximum safety, convenience, and well-being of the college community, certain standards of behavior have been established.
 Upon admission to the College, all students accept an unqualified commitment to adhere to such standards and to conduct themselves in a manner appropriate to an educational environment, one which reflects respect for themselves and the College.
-Such actions as academic dishonesty, abuse of property, harassment, any violation of federal or state law, possession of alcoholic beverages and possession of illegal drugs are in violation of the College’s standards and are cause for disciplinary action.
+Academic dishonesty, abuse of property, harassment, any violation of federal or state law, possession of alcoholic beverages and possession of illegal drugs are in violation of the College’s standards and are cause for disciplinary action.
 The disciplinary action taken by the College covers a range of possibilities up to and including dismissal from college.
-A comprehensive Student Rights and Responsibilities guide is available online at cocc.edu/student-life and clicking on the Student Policies link.
+A comprehensive student rights and responsibilities guide is available online.

 Student Right-to-Know Act

-- General Institutional Information: services for disabled students, cost of attendance and additional program costs, student diversity, students’ rights under the Family Education Rights and Privacy Act (FERPA), student concerns procedure, copyright infringement, net price calculator, non-discrimination policy and annual student demographic information.
+- General institutional information: services for students with a disability, cost of attendance and additional program costs, student diversity, students’ rights under the Family Educational Rights and Privacy Act (FERPA), student concerns procedure, copyright infringement, net price calculator, non-discrimination policy, and annual student demographic information

-- Student loan information: initial loan counseling for students, exit loan counseling for students, deferment options for Peace Corp and related service organizations.
+- Student loan information: initial loan counseling, exit loan counseling, deferment options for Peace Corp and other service organizations